ignoreintuition/v-chart-plugin/README.md

   }
 }
 ```
 Bubble Charts require three metrics (v1, v2, and v3).
-These should be passed as triplets
+These should be passed as metrics

 ```JavaScript
 export default {